CSCI4850/S20-team3-project/README.md

     source venv/bin/activate

-After virtual environment is active, if you would like to see a short demo, of each network, run the demo.py file:
+Once the virtual environment is active, if you would like to see a short demo of each network, run the demo.py file:

     ./demo/demo.py

-Or, step into either SingleQ/Uniform/ or SingleQ/Prioritized/ and use:
+Or to experience training, step into either SingleQ/ or DoubleQ/, and further into either Uniform/ or Prioritized/ and use:

     ./Galaga.py